-Substance abuse treatment is now listed as an essential health benefit that most health insurance plans must cover.
+Substance use disorder treatment is now listed as an essential health benefit that most health insurance plans must cover.
 There are exceptions, so it is important to look into the health insurance that you have.

 Paying for rehab does not have to be expensive.
 Those who pay out of pocket—also known as “private pay”—tend to pay a lower amount than is charged to insurance companies.

-If you or someone you know is suffering from substance abuse and needs to know more about paying for rehab out of pocket or under private pay terms, there are some important considerations to make.
+If you or someone you know is suffering from substance use disorder and needs to know more about paying for rehab out of pocket or under private pay terms, there are some important considerations to make.

-The cost to stay in a substance abuse rehab facility varies widely because there are many factors that can make the price increase or decrease.
+The cost to stay in a substance use disorder rehab facility varies widely because there are many factors that can make the price increase or decrease.
 Look at these factors to help you decide which rehab facility seems better suited for you and your particular situation:

 - The type of facility: sober living facility, psychiatric rehab facility, inpatient or outpatient facilities, government-run facilities, private facilities, high-end luxury rehabs